The Importance of HVAC Maintenance

 Clean the Ductwork

-It is generally recommended to get your ductwork cleaned every three to five years in order to eliminate the toxins and ensure that your HVAC system functions efficiently.
-If your ducts are well-sealed, and you replace your filter on a regular basis It may not be necessary to clean them.
-The best way to determine the truth is to have your ducts examined.
-A contractor accredited by the EPA can employ specific testing methods to measure the amount particulates present in your ductwork.
-They will then suggest cleaning schedules that are appropriate for your situation.
+It is recommended to clean your ducts once every three to five year to remove these contaminants and ensure that your HVAC works efficiently.
+However, if your ducts are well-sealed and you change your filters regularly it is possible that duct cleaning won’t be necessary at all.
+You can only be sure that your ducts are in good condition by having them checked.
+A contractor who is accredited by the EPA will use special testing techniques to measure the amount particulates that are present in your ductwork.
+They will then suggest cleaning schedules that are appropriate for your particular situation.

 Check the Compressor